RichardM99/node-firebase-api/README.md

 # Node Firebase API

+## Note
+I do not maintain this repository and as such it is likely that the dependencies listed in `package.json` need to be updated.

 ## Overview
 A lightweight node API which demonstrates how you can integrate firebase authentication with a database.